LonelyChimo302/P4wnP1-A.L.O.A-Script-Collection/README.md

 # How to Use:
 ### PureHIDScripts:
-* Just Copy Paste these into the editor on the P4wnP1s Http website under "HIDScript" and store them there
+* Just copy paste these into the editor on the P4wnP1s http website under "HIDScript" and store them there

 * Then just add a Trigger Action "USB gadget connected to host" (Can be something different depending on the Script, if not specified its usually this tho) ---> "start HIDScript *HID SCRIPT NAME*".
 Store that Trigger Action as something you can remember what its for.

 * Next you want to go to "Generic Settings" and create a new Startup Template with your new Trigger Action selected.
 Store that too and then put it into the Startup Master Template

-* Disconnect your device to shut it down and next time you connect it to a host it will start the HIDScript upon being recognized as an HID.
+* Disconnect your device to shut it down and next time you connect it to a host it will start the HIDScript upon being recognized as an HID (or the script specific trigger if specified).

 ## More soon